Is it actually possible to travel the Galapagos on a budget?

 Come take a peek at our actual Galapagos island hopping budget too.
 We meticulously tracked all travel costs and all the Galapagos tour prices during our visit, as there isn’t much pricing listed on the web.
 Hopefully, this will provide a realistic look at what may be spent on a Galapagos budget trip.

 So read on to understand exactly how to travel the Galapagos on a budget by pursuing a DIY Galapagos island hopping trip, among other cost-cutting strategies.

 Galapagos on a Budget: Table of Contents

 Two Ways to Do Galapagos on a Budget:

 There are two tried & true methods to travel to the Galapagos on a budget:

-1) Do It Yourself (DIY) Land-Based Island Hopping
+1) Do It Yourself (DIY) Land-Based Galapagos Island Hopping

 Anyone can fly to the islands and explore them on your own, which makes for a great way to experience the Galapagos on a budget.
 There are three islands in the Galapagos that are connected by regular, twice-a-day ferries.
 These three islands are developed with loads of decent budget-friendly accommodation and restaurants serving reasonably priced meals.
-You can easily go “island hopping” throughout these three islands, which are:
+The three islands to go “island-hopping” on are: